Which Bank Is This IBAN?

 How do I identify a bank from an IBAN?

 Look at digits 7 through 10 of the IBAN.
-These four digits are the bank identifier portion of the sort code.
-You can match them against the NBP's EWIB directory manually.
-The faster approach: paste the full IBAN into the tool above to get the bank name from IBAN, along with the branch and BIC/SWIFT code.
-This is the simplest way to find a bank from IBAN for any Polish account.
+These four digits are the bank identifier.
+Match them against the bank directory on this page, or paste the full IBAN into the tool above to get the bank name, sort code, and BIC/SWIFT code in one step.

 How do I find the BIC/SWIFT code from an IBAN?